-For its PRA program, DHA maintains a DHA-managed Site-Based Wait List for properties and units receiving benefit of the Project-Based Voucher (PBV).
-Each PRA PBV property will have its own DHA-managed, site-based wait list or be grouped with other properties to form a combined wait list.
-DHA may group individual PRA buildings with fewer than fifty PRA units together with similar buildings on one site-based wait list, provided that the tenant selection criteria for the buildings so grouped are substantially similar.
+For its PBV program, DHA maintains a DHA-managed Site-Based Wait List for properties and units receiving benefit of the Project-Based Voucher (PBV).
+Each PBV property will have its own DHA-managed, site-based wait list or be grouped with other properties to form a combined wait list.
+DHA may group individual buildings with fewer than fifty PBV units together with similar buildings on one site-based wait list, provided that the tenant selection criteria for the buildings so grouped are substantially similar.
 Groups of PBV units located in a community region or groups of PBV units having other common characteristic such as a single owner, similar screening criteria or providing supportive services for specific needs, shall have an individualized site-based wait list.

-For properties participating in PRA, applicants will be selected from the DHA managed site based waiting list or state authorized lists.
+For properties participating in PBV, applicants will be selected from the DHA managed site based waiting list or state authorized lists.
 Exceptions are made for properties that have specific requirements such as age, geographic location, or special needs housing.
-In cases where DHA is unable to refer names from the DHA-managed waiting list, owners may be granted permission to use owner-managed site based waiting lists.